postgresml/postgresml/README.md

 ### Native Installation & Production Deployments

-A Postgresml deployment consists of two different runtimes.
+A PostgresML deployment consists of two different runtimes.
 The foundational runtime is a Python extension for Postgres ([pgml-extension](./pgml-extension/)) that facilitates the machine learning lifecycle inside the database.
 Additionally, we provide an admin app ([pgml-admin](./pgml-admin/)) that can connect to your Postgres server and provide additional management functionality.
 It will also provide visibility into the models you build and data they use.

 #### Mac OS (native)